ddttom/pim/README.md

 # PIM (Personal Information Manager)

-A desktop application for managing personal information with rich text editing capabilities, using modern javascript and css, no typescript or frameworks requiring build, except foe electron
+A desktop application for managing personal information with rich text editing capabilities, using modern JavaScript and CSS, no TypeScript or frameworks requiring build, except for Electron.

+For detailed product requirements and specifications, see [Product Requirements](prd.md).

 ## Screenshots